Tailored Support

 • Don’t insert your own beliefs or opinions into any of your interactions with students.
 Affirm that students have a range of values and beliefs, and practice displaying ease in discussing topics related to sexuality.

 3b.
-Helping international students stay safe online
+Helping cross-border learners stay safe online

 Online sexual behaviours – including pornography (porn), sexting (receiving or sending sexual messages, photos or videos), and unsolicited nudes (nude images or videos sent to someone who hasn’t asked for them) – are increasingly common, especially among young people.
 Some international students may be hearing about or experiencing these things for the first time, so practitioners should equip students with the knowledge and information they need to stay safe online.